+In 1905, John Garstang, Harold Jones and a team of 80 others spent three months excavating the site of Hissaya, a burial place used in the Ptolemaic and Roman Period, mainly by priests of Horus from the temple city of Edfu, which is 20km to the north of the site.
+Most graves in the cemetery had been robbed, except for the intact burial of Nesshutefnut, a priest of the god Horus.
+Nesshutefnut’s mummy was adorned with brightly painted and gilded cartonnage and placed within a black painted coffin.
+Placed beside the coffin was a canopic chest, a stela and a Ptah-Sokar-Osiris statue.
 This shrine-shaped box was made for the internal organs, which were removed during mummification.
 On the lid the embalming god Anubis is shown as a jackal.
 On the sides, the four sons of Horus who guard the internal organs can be seen.
 On the front, Thoth and Re-Harakhti open the “double doors of the horizon”.
-Along the height of the box are two inscriptions for a man named Nesshutefnut, a priest of the god Horus, who was the son of Iyhor and Teni.
+Along the height of the box are two inscriptions Nesshutefnut.
 On the back is painted a djed pillar, the symbol of Osiris, god of the dead, with a human head, and arms grasping the royal symbols of the crook and flail.
 The wrapped internal organs inside have now turned to a brown lumpy powder with fragments of bandages.
 There was originally a painted wooden figure of a hawk pegged on the lid but this is now missing.